-We are going to focus on four settings that are very likely to be in your main.cf.
+I am going to focus on four settings that are very likely to be in your main.cf.
 If not they should be.
-As long as these are properly set up we should be ready to start playing.
+As long as these are properly set up, I should have something that works.
 You can safely use the defaults whether implicit or explicitly written out for all other settings.
 You should however check that the configuration file does not contain multiple lines for these settings as later ones will override earlier ones.

-Each setting is set by an ‘=’ surrounded by spaces.
+Each setting is set by an equal sign surrounded by spaces.
 Never use quotation marks.
-There are a wide variety of ways to provide values for Postfix settings – databases, external files, etc. – but we’ll stick to single values and multiple values, separated by commas.
-KISS, don’t you know?
+There are a wide variety of ways to provide values for Postfix settings – databases, external files, etc. – but I will stick to single values and multiple values, separated by commas.

 myhostname and mydomain

 myhostname is the server’s identity.
 It defaults to the name I have given the machine when I installed the OS (i.e. the output of